TheOdinProject/curriculum/ruby_on_rails/active_record_basics/migrations.md

 ### What are migrations?

-So what's a migration?
-A migration is basically a script that tells Rails how you want to set up or change a database.
-It's the other part of Active Record magic that allows you to avoid manually going in and writing SQL code to create your database table.
+A Rails migration is a script that sets up or modifies a database's schema in a reversible and re-appliable way.
+The schema, as you learned in the Databases course, is the structure of your database.
+Creating and dropping tables, adding and removing columns, as well as certain other modifications, are changes to the schema, whereas adding and removing rows are not.
+Multiple migration files can be run in sequence like a script.
+Migrations use schema-altering SQL commands under the hood, similar to how the Model makes SQL queries for you.

 ### When migrations are needed